Guile in Paul

 For if the truth of God hath more abounded through my lie unto his glory; why yet am I also judged as a sinner?
 (Romans 3:7, King James Version)

 But if through my lie God's truth abounds to his glory, why am I still being condemned as a sinner?
 (English Standard Version)

 But if the truth of God through my lie abounded unto his glory, why am I also still judged as a sinner?
 (American Standard Version)

 Thus, clearly Paul admits he knew he was lying, but Paul felt the end justified the means.
 Yet, how indeed does truth abound by a lie?

-Femi Aribala of Nigeria has a quite pointed article Distorting the Word of God on this issue about Paul, and it can be excerpted in its entirety:
+Femi Aribala of Nigeria has a quite pointed harsh article Distorting the Word of God on this issue about Paul yet to exhort us to righteousness and away from Paul's truly abhorrent principles.
+It can be excerpted in its entirety:

 Whenever Paul swears, he tells a lie.

 Jesus calls the devil “the father” of lies.
 He says: “He was a murderer from the beginning, and does not stand in the truth.”
 (John 8:44).
 This profile corresponds to that of Paul in the bible.
 Paul was a murderer of Christians from the beginning and he is an inveterate liar.